GoesToTwentyOne/BongoFinTech_Bank/README.md

 5. **Unique Enhancements**: The system includes unique enhancements, and you're encouraged to explore and contribute your own.
 6. **Customization**: You have the freedom to modify the project's color gradient to suit your preferences.

-Backend Development (Django):
+Certainly!
+Here's a concise list of the development languages and technologies used in both the backend and frontend of the Quiz Taker Expert project:

-Python
+**Backend Development (Django):**
-Frontend Development:
+- Python

-HTML5
+**Frontend Development:**
-CSS3
+- HTML5
-Bootstrap 4
+- CSS3
-JavaScript
+- Tailwind CSS
-React.js
+- JavaScript

 Feel free to contribute to this project by implementing additional features and making improvements.
 Enjoy using the Bank Management System!